TrangSkalska/techcorp-simulator/README.md

 The player loses if:
 - their company runs out of budget, or
 - the AI company performs better.

+The game may end in a draw if:
+- both companies run out of budget at the same time, or
+- both companies finish with equal performance.

 ## Run